Kishiryu Sentai Ryusoulger VS Lupinranger VS Patranger the Movie: Plot

 Kairi brings Koh inside and patches him up.
 When Koh regains consciousness, he thanks Kairi, but the thief refuses to return his sword, so they get into a fight.
 Kairi receives confirmation from Kogure that the Ryusoul Ken isn't a Lupin Treasure, so he returns the blade and listens to Koh's story, which resonates with him.
 Keiichiro and Sakuya interrogate the Ryusoul Brothers with little success.
 Sakuya nearly gets through to Towa, but Bamba loses patience and breaks out.
 As Koh and Kairi talk, Griffon Minosaur appears and attacks Kairi.
 He struggles against the monster's aerial attacks, so Koh uses KakureSoul to hide them.
 Once the Minosaur leaves, Kairi gets a call from Noël about Ganima.

 Noël shows Asuna and Melt the power of the Dial Fighters and summons Kairi, Umika Hayami, and Touma Yoimachi to help, but the latter two are sidetracked.
 Umika stops to help Oto, who was nearby doing a favor for Asuna, and Touma is prevented from leaving his cafe when Tsukasa brings Canalo there.
 Both groups talk amicably, but Kleon comes for Umika, having been ordered to take her Lupin Collection pieces.
 Griffon Minosaur attacks Touma's Cafe, but Canalo and Tsukasa both change and chase it away.
 The two are intercepted by Bamba, Towa, Keiichiro, and Sakuya.
 Ganima and his Minosaur start attacking the city, and Ryusoul Red, Blue, and Pink gather to fight, followed by the other Ryusoulgers and the Patrangers, who convinced them to cooperate.
-Umika and Oto run into Touma and the two thieves fight off Kleon and his Drunn Soldiers before leaving Oto to join Kari and Noël.
+Umika and Oto run into Touma and the two thieves fight off Kleon and his Drun Soldiers before leaving Oto to join Kari and Noël.
 At the battle, Ryusoul Red Max tries to finish off Ganima, but Noël jumps into the fight and takes the hit, warning that destroying him without opening the safes will kill the Kishiryu.